caddyserver/website/src/docs/markdown/command-line.md

 <pre><code class="cmd bash">caddy stop [--address &lt;interface&gt;]</code></pre>

 <aside class="tip">
-	Stopping (and restarting) the server is orthogonal to config changes.
-Do not use the stop command to change configuration in production, unless you want downtime.
-Use the <a href="#caddy-reload">caddy reload</a> command instead.
+	Stopping (and restarting) the server is orthogonal to config changes. <b>Do not use the stop command to change configuration in production, unless you want downtime.</b> Use the <a href="#caddy-reload">caddy reload</a> command instead.
 </aside>

 Gracefully stops the running Caddy process (other than the process of the stop command) and causes it to exit.
 It uses the [/stop endpoint](/docs/api#post-stop) of the admin API to perform a graceful shutdown.